Official: Masks frustrating, but country can get past them

 The U.S. Centers for Disease Control and Prevention changed course last week and recommended that even vaccinated people return to wearing masks indoors in parts of the U.S. where the delta variant of the coronavirus is fueling infection surges.
 It also recommended indoor masks for all teachers, staff, students and visitors at schools nationwide, regardless of vaccination status.

-At least 23 school districts in Georgia covering nearly a third of the public school population now say they will require everyone to wear a mask.
+At least 24 school districts in Georgia covering nearly a third of the public school population now say they will require everyone to wear a mask.
+Some others are trying to split the difference.
+Fulton County said Monday that it might require masks at some schools when class begins next Monday depending on case rates.
+Talbot County has ordered teachers, but not students to wear masks.

 Some parents are protesting mask mandates.
 Dozens of opponents gathered outside the Gwinnett County school district administration building on Friday.
 Holly Terei, who helps run a Facebook group that coordinated the protesters, said she would withdraw her three children from Georgia’s largest school district if administrators don’t reverse the move.